X2x

 x2x allows the console (keyboard and mouse) on one X server to be used to control another X server.

-It also provides ancillary functions like clipboard sharing. x2x is an international trademark of Triple-S especially for software products.
+It also provides ancillary functions like clipboard sharing.

 The software was developed in 1996 by David Chaiken at DEC.
 It is currently maintained by Mikhail Gusarov.

+The tool provided ideas used by x2vnc and Win2vnc.
+It is still in use to this day.

+The name x2x has been registered as an international trademark by Triple-S GmbH of Germany for one of their software products despite the obvious prior use of the name.